-First off, let’s start with some of the symptoms, which signal it’s time to pay us a visit.
+First off, let’s start with some of the symptoms, which signal it’s time to visit us.

 Misplaced teeth can often lead to impaction and crowding.
-Impaction is a term used to explain the shifting of a tooth in a wrong position, which makes it useless to the overall function of your smile.
+Impaction is a term used to explain the shifting of a tooth in the wrong position, making it useless to your smile’s overall function.
 Overcrowding on the other hand occurs when your teeth are crowded in one location, and there isn’t enough space for them all to fit correctly.

-The main reasons for tooth decay are often a result of poor oral hygiene, a bad diet, and the formation of plaque.
+The main reasons for tooth decay are often a result of poor oral hygiene, a bad diet, and plaque formation.